ykjchen/ios-trello/README.md

 ios-trello
 ==========

 This project is an iOS wrapper for the [Trello REST API](https://trello.com/docs/index.html), making good use of [RestKit](http://restkit.org/).
+The interface should be considered unstable as the project is early in development.
+Currently, only `members`, `boards`, `lists`, and `cards` can be requested.
+The requested objects are mapped to a local Core Data store.
+A sample project is included as a demo.

+iOS 5+ is supported.
 ARC and non-ARC are/will be supported.

 ### Add to your project